The Advantages of Exotic Metal Fasteners And Components

 What makes exotic metals stronger?

-When it comes to strength, exotic metal fasteners and components are up to 35% stronger than your average steel materials.
+When it comes to strength, exotic fasteners and components are up to 35% stronger than your average steel materials.

 So, what makes them so strong?
 It all goes back to the chemical properties of the material.
 Typically, exotic metals are composed of either a single element or a tightly controlling mixture of two or three elements that refine the properties of each metal, making them considerably stronger than other metals on the market.